nac-codes/thesis_bombing/chapter_1.md

 This multidimensional approach provides a nuanced assessment of bombing character beyond the binary precision/area classification often employed in historical narratives.[^2]

 The results decisively challenge the conventional understanding of strategic bombing evolution.
 Rather than a dramatic shift from precision to area bombing, we find relative stability throughout the conflict.
-The mean area bombing score across all raids was 3.24 out of 10, with a median of 2.6—indicating that most bombing operations maintained significant precision elements throughout the war with a long-tail of outlier area bombing raids.
+The mean area bombing score across all raids was 3.27 out of 10, with a median of 2.7—indicating that most bombing operations maintained significant precision elements throughout the war with a long-tail of outlier area bombing raids.
 While there was a modest upward trend in area bombing scores over time (from approximately 2.5 to 3.5), this change falls well within one standard deviation and represents a refinement rather than transformation of bombing doctrine.

 ![Yearly Distribution of Bombing Categories](./attack_data/deployment_usaaf_dashboard/plots/usaaf/years/category_by_year.png) *Figure 1.1: Yearly distribution of bombing categories, showing the relative stability of precision bombing throughout the conflict.*

 The yearly distribution of bombing categories offers additional insight into this evolution.
-Very precise bombing (scores 0-2) decreased slightly from 1940 to 1941 but then maintained a relatively stable proportion throughout the remainder of the war.
+Very precise bombing (scores 0-2) maintained a relatively stable proportion throughout the remainder of the war.
 Mixed bombing approaches (scores 4-6) increased modestly from around 10% early in the war to 18.6% at their peak.
-Clear area bombing (scores 6-8) and heavy area bombing (scores 8-10) did increase over time, with heavy area bombing emerging from non-existence in 1940-1941 to a small but notable presence by 1944.
+Clear area bombing (scores 6-8) and heavy area bombing (scores 8-10) did increase over time, with heavy area bombing emerging from non-existence in 1941 to a small but notable presence by 1944.

 This modest increase in area bombing coincided with the period of heaviest overall bombing activity and significantly increased tonnage per raid—a correlation that suggests operational scale rather than doctrinal transformation drove these changes.
 This pattern is what we would expect: some increase in area bombing characteristics as operations intensified, but not the dramatic wholesale shift from precision to area bombing that dominates conventional narratives.
 The data reveals a nuanced reality where tactical diversification occurred within a framework that remained fundamentally committed to precision approaches.